 The second reason that we use C.O.D as a measure is that cash flow is the reality of all business.
 We exist as a food business in a Bio-diverse network of both suppliers and customers.
 Valuing, appreciating and supporting our suppliers is a key step for us to engender long-term, sustainable, valued relationships with our suppliers.

-The third reason we use C.O.D as our financial measure is that it encourages us as a business to minimise ‘financial’ waste.
+The third reason we use C.O.D as our economic measure is that it encourages us as a business to minimise ‘economic’ waste.
 We can’t rely on our suppliers to provide us with cash flow to cover when we make mistakes.
 This means we have to consider carefully opportunities before we take them and make sure that when we fail we fail as cheaply as we can.